Saraswathi Rajamani

 Saraswathi Rajamani was a veteran of the Indian National Army (INA).
 She is well known for her work in the military intelligence wing of the army.

-She had recently appeared in a short film titled 'Voice of an Independent Indian' directed by Kaushik Sridhar available on YouTube.
+She appeared in a 2016 short film titled 'Voice of an Independent Indian' directed by Kaushik Sridhar available on YouTube.

 Childhood

-Rajamani was born on 11 th January in 1927, in Rangoon, Burma (present day Myanmar).
+Rajamani was born on 11 January 1927, in Rangoon, Burma (present day Myanmar).
 Her father owned a gold mine and was one of the richest Indians in Rangoon.
 Her family was a staunch supporter of the Indian freedom movement and also contributed money to the movement.

-As a 16 year old, inspired by Netaji Subhash Chandra Bose’s speech at Rangoon, she donated all her jewellery to the INA.
-Realizing that the young girl might have donated the jewellery naively, Netaji visited her house to return it.
+As a 16 year old, inspired by Netaji Subhash Chandra Bose’s speech at Rangoon, she donated all her jewelry to the INA.
+Realizing that the young girl might have donated the jewelry naively, Netaji visited her house to return it.
 However, Rajamani was adamant that he use it for the army.
-Impressed by her determination, he renamed her Saraswathi.
+Impressed by her determination, he renamed her Saraswathi Rajamani.